A well-chosen accent chair can completely transform your living room, making it feel fresh, stylish, and uniquely yours.

 For a specific theme to decorate your home, you could even use geometrically shaped pillows like round or square on the chairs.

-Where to Place Accent Chairs in a Living Room?
+Where to Place Accent Chairs in Your Living Room?

 Unlike bedroom accent chairs, often grouped around a table or placed in the corner of the bedroom, living room accent chairs are often placed in pairs.